Elena Rybakina

 Rybakina’s senior Grand Slam debut would come at the 2019 French Open.
 She lost in the first round to Kateřina Siniaková with a score of 6-7, 1-6 after going through the qualifying process.

-Following up on that breakthrough success, Rybakina would have a stand-out year in 2020.
+Rybakina would have a stand-out year in 2020.
 She reached five finals.
 She won the Hobart International.
 She entered the top 20 in the world rankings for the first time in her career.

 After winning the Wimbleodn title she walked off the court smiling, shook hands with Jabeur, shortly applauded the crowd, waved the racket and sat down calmly on the chair.
 This made BBC LIVE commentator John McEnroe jokingly say "Didn't even react when she WON Wimbledon!"
 Rybakina herself told later that her main thought afterwards was 'feeling tired and happy that a tough match against amazing opponent (Jabeur) was finished".
-In her press conference she showed her down to earth style again telling the press room she never thought of playing tennis for money, but eventually the emotions became too much when asked about her parents, with one fan reacting "the mixture of both sweet sentiments of her parents and her ability to add humor into her outpour of emotions was just amazing".
+In that press conference she showed her down to earth style telling the press room she never thought of playing tennis for money, but eventually the emotions became too much when asked about her parents, with one fan reacting "the mixture of both sweet sentiments of her parents and her ability to add humor into her outpour of emotions was just amazing".

 Rybakina's 2023 Season